atesibrahim/wallet/README.md

 - User authentication and authorization using Spring Security.
 - Role-based (CUSTOMER, ADMIN, USER) access control with `AuthorityType` enums.
 - RESTful APIs for wallet operations.
+- Swagger integration for API documentation.
 - Integration with OAuth2 resource server.
 - In-memory H2 database for testing and development.
 - Dockerized for seamless deployment.
+- Unit and integration tests for core functionalities.

 ## Prerequisites
 Before running the application, ensure the following are installed: